 Hedging Activities.
 As a financial intermediary, the Bank is exposed to interest rate risk.
 This risk arises from a variety of financial instruments that the Bank enters into on a regular basis in the normal course of its business.
-The Bank enters into interest rate swap, swaption, cap and forward rate agreements (collectively, interest rate exchange agreements) to manage its exposure to changes in interest rates.
+The Bank enters into interest rate swap, swaption and cap agreements (collectively, interest rate exchange agreements) to manage its exposure to changes in interest rates.
 The Bank may use these instruments to adjust the effective maturity, repricing frequency, or option characteristics of financial instruments to achieve risk management objectives.
 In addition, the Bank may use these instruments to hedge the variable cash flows associated with forecasted transactions.
-The Bank has not entered into any credit default swaps or foreign exchange-related derivatives and, as of December 31, 2020, it was not a party to any forward rate agreements.
+The Bank has not entered into any credit default swaps or foreign exchange-related derivatives.